cap-lab/tqsim/README.md

 # TQSIM (Timed QEMU-based Simulator)
 We present TQSIM, an open source, fast, and cycle-approximate simulation tool built on QEMU to support simulation of generic modern superscalar out-of-order processors.
 TQSIM is developed by Codesign and Parallel Processing Laboratory(CAPLab), Seoul National University, and sponsored by Samsung Advanced Institute of Technology (SAIT).

+You can find more details about TQSIM in the literature published in Journal of System Architecture (http://www.sciencedirect.com/science/article/pii/S1383762116300297).

 # Licence
 TQSIM is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.